Curtis Thompson (footballer): Wycombe Wanderers

 On 14 July 2018 before the kick-off of a pre-season friendly against West Ham United, it was announced Thompson had signed a five-month contract with League One club Wycombe Wanderers after a short loan spell at the end of the previous season.
-On 4 January 2019, Thompson signed a new two-and-a-half year contract with Wycombe until 2021.
+On 4 January 2019, Thompson signed a new two-and-a-half-year contract with Wycombe until 2021.
 He was awarded the Players' Player of the Year Award for the 2018/19 season.

+Cheltenham Town

+On 3 August 2023, Thompson signed for fellow League One side Cheltenham Town on a one-year deal following a successful trial period.

+Grimsby Town

+On 1 February 2024, Thompson joined League Two club Grimsby Town on a free transfer, signing an 18-month deal.

+In May 2025, Grimsby announced Thompson would be leaving the club.

+Spalding United

+On July 30 2025, Thompson joined Southern League Premier Division Central team Spalding United.